Hey there, time traveller! This article was published 26/2/2013 (1667 days ago), so information in it may no longer be current.

 David Reimann, market analyst for Cargill, said drought and disease took its toll on canola yields last year, but there continues to be aggressive international growth in demand and recent price increases.

-"I would say that the recent price rally has likely brought some canola acres back," Reimann said.
+"I would say that the recent price rally has likely bought some canola acres back," Reimann said.

 But the high prices — Reimann said there has only been a handful of months in the past 30 years with higher canola prices than today — may not be sustainable.